nick-graves/Spring-2025/BIS 572/Week 2/week2_notes.md

 ---

-**Risk Related Definitions**
+<u>**Risk Related Definitions**</u>

-- **Risk**: Combines probability of an event and its consequence.
+>**Risk**: Combines probability of an event and its consequence.

-- **Threat**: Anything (e.g., object, substance, human) that is capable of acting against an assetin a manner that can result in harm.
+>**Threat**: Anything (e.g., object, substance, human) that is capable of acting against an assetin a manner that can result in harm.
 Broadly, a potential cause of an unwanted incident.

-- **Asset:** Something worth protecting, including people, information, infrastructure, finances and reputation
+>**Asset:** Something worth protecting, including people, information, infrastructure, finances and reputation

-- **Vulnerability:** A weakness in the design, implementation, operation or internal control of a process that could expose the system to adverse threats from threat events.
+>**Vulnerability:** A weakness in the design, implementation, operation or internal control of a process that could expose the system to adverse threats from threat events.

-- **Inherent risk:** The risk level or exposure without taking into account the actions that management has taken or might take (e.g., implementing controls)
+>**Inherent risk:** The risk level or exposure without taking into account the actions that management has taken or might take (e.g., implementing controls)

-- **Residual risk:** Even after safeguards are in place, there will always be residual risk, defined as the remaining risk after management has implemented a risk response.
+>**Residual risk:** Even after safeguards are in place, there will always be residual risk, defined as the remaining risk after management has implemented a risk response.

 ---

-**Key Frameworks**
+<u>**Key Frameworks**</u>

 - **ISO**: International Organization of Standardization
 - **ISACA**: Information Systems Audit and Control Association